OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * More comprehensive research practices incentivised through more diverse reward systems;

+* Accelerated innovation and public impact: and

-* Greater repriducibility of research results, enhancing trustability and integrity.
+* Greater reproducibility of research results, enhancing trustability and integrity.

 [Mention some of the recent achievements and the estimated percentage of open vs closed science // is there a timeline graph somehwere how Research was gradually locked behind paywalls and now opens up again?]